-Sheep Bridge Hot Spring is a 0.8 mile lightly trafficked out and back trail located near Black Canyon City, AZ that features hot springs and is good for all skill levels.
+Sheep Bridge Hot Spring is a 0.8 mile lightly trafficked out and back trail located near Black Canyon City, Arizona that features hot springs and is good for all skill levels.
 The trail is primarily used for hiking, walking, and nature trips and is accessible from September until May.

 I made the drive out to the Sheep Bridge Hot Spring today.
 As others have stated, the road is long and very bumpy but I made it in my Outback just fine.
 I wouldn't take a vehicle down this road that isn't up for some abuse.
 It is similar to the Fossil Creek road but quite a bit longer.
 There has been some recent road maintenance on the last 11 mile section going down into the river.
 Even with the maintenance, the last 11 miles are extremely rough and require slow going but 4x4 isn't necessary.
 I drove in from I-17 and out through Seven Springs and both ways are incredibly scenic.
 The spring and tub are small but very unique and very neat.
 Someone spent some good time and effort creating the rock tub and it was a great experience to soak under the bamboo.
 I spent two hours in the tub and only heard one vehicle and no one bothered me.
 If you don't know about the spring you could come down to the bridge and not even know the tub is there.
 I can see this spot being very busy during certain times of the year and on weekends but today it was a perfect place of solitude and relaxation.
 This kind of spot is why I love living in AZ.